Joliette, Quebec: Government and infrastructure

-Joliette is the seat of the judicial district of Joliette.

-Joliette Institution for Women, a prison of the Correctional Service of Canada, is in this town.
+Joliette is the seat of the judicial district of Joliette.The Joliette Institution for Women, a prison of the Correctional Service of Canada, is also located there.

 Economy

 The city's economy is mainly in the manufacturing and service sectors.
 The largest gravel manufacturer in the area, Graybec, is located in Joliette and exploits a huge quarry just outside the city.
 In the center of the city is Galeries Joliette, which has nearly 100 retailers as well as a 5-storey office building.